alex-nsl/AlsoEnergyInc/README.md

 6) Provide a brief comment for each of the following:

-   - Concept or element that was unfamiliar or unexpected
+   - Concept or element that was unfamiliar or unexpected Probably nothing.

    - Constructive review or recommended improvement

+1. Calls:

+string[] map = new string[] { "VarBinary" };
+object[] val = new object[] { ps };
+new BlobIO(map, val);

+and

+ps = new PermissionSet();
+b.Set(0, ps);

+Are not symmetric.
+In second case binary array is serialized with length when in first case without.
+I suppose correct design should be symmetric, behavior should be the same in both cases.

+2. Instead of explicit declaring of each supportable by BlobIO complex type it would be simpler to introduce ISerializable interface.

    - Opportunity or future enhancement
+1. Consider google protobuf usage: https://developers.google.com/protocol-buffers
+2. Depends on business area concurent implementation could be usefull
+3. Logging for investigations \ diagnostic.
+4. Performance testing.